OCHA-DAP/hdx-python-scraper/README.md

 The library has detailed API documentation which can be found
 here: <http://ocha-dap.github.io/hdx-python-scraper/>.
 The code for the library is here: <https://github.com/ocha-dap/hdx-python-scraper>.

+To use the optional functions for outputting data from Pandas to JSON, Excel etc., install with:

+    pip install hdx-python-scraper[pandas]

 ## Scraper Framework Configuration